I struggle with Australia’s current Prime Minister, Scott Morrison

 Bad financial management: Under Morrison, the Liberals have abandoned the sound financial management and fiscal principles traditionally associated with a conservative party.
 In its place, we see ample evidence of gross wastage, inefficiencies, a lack of transparency, absence of accountability, and reckless, ill-considered spending.

 The Liberal Party has always held aloft financial management as it’s standard.
 Howard and Costello left us in surplus with $20 billion in the kitty.
 But remember when Rudd/Gillard wanted to increase the nation’s spending cap to $300 billion and the Liberals – including Morrison – went ballistic, claiming fiscal irresponsibility.
 And I believed them when they said we could not afford to live beyond our means.
-Well, 10 years later, the debt under Morrison is now $600 billion (it was actually going to be twice that in response to the pandemic but they couldn’t even get the sum right for the announcement).
-In 2012, government debt was 10% of GDP, today it’s a massive 25% and the best the government can do to justify it is say ‘that’s still under the debt levels of some OECD countries’.
-Given our economy’s vulnerability to fluctuations in export prices, its irresponsible to be in so much debt or at least not have a plan to quickly get out of it.
+Well, 10 years later, the debt under Morrison is now $800 billion, forecast to reach one trillion dollars by 2023.
+In 2012, government debt was 10% of GDP, today it’s a massive 27% and the best the government can do to justify it is say ‘that’s still under the debt levels of some OECD countries’.
+Given our economy’s vulnerability to fluctuations in export prices, it’s irresponsible to be in so much debt or at least not have a plan to quickly get out of paying a massive $20 billion in interest a year.
 We’re handing a huge bill to the next generation (and don’t get me started on the PM’s plans to leave our planet in a better place).

 And I get we had to pay our way out of the pandemic in the beginning, but where was the efficiency drive after the first six month splurge?
 Where’s the road back to surplus?
 Where was the calibrated policies and the carefully targeted spending that prevented wastage and stopped profitable, multi-national corporations receiving millions of dollars in government subsidies while so many were doing it tough.